What is Thematic Analysis?

-Thematic analysis is a way of identifying themes or topics within a body of written data, for example from transcripts of interviews and focus groups, online survey responses or social media comments.
+Thematic analysis is a way of identifying themes or topics within a body of written data (qualitative data), for example from transcripts of interviews and focus groups, online survey responses or social media comments.
 The researcher combs through the data to identify recurring themes and patterns of meaning.

 The 6 Steps of Manual Thematic Analysis